 - Select Orders to create a template to import a file of new orders into Order Desk.

 - Select Shipments to create a template to import a file of tracking and fulfillment details for orders in Order Desk that have been fulfilled and need to be updated.

 - Select Inventory Items to create a template to import your product details into Order Desk so they can be synced with your orders.

 - Select Order Modify to create a template that will let you update orders that are already in Order Desk.
-Add a fulfillment ID, order notes, checkout data, metadata or change the folder with this template.
+Add a fulfillment ID, order notes, checkout data, metadata, payment status or change the folder with this template.

 Select the delimiter type of the sample file you are using (.csv files are generally Comma Separated Values).
 The file may have a tab, pipe or semicolon separating the values.
 It's important to choose the correct delimiter type based on how your specific file separates each field.

 Add your file and upload it to Order Desk.

 You will need to create a new template or update your existing one if your file layout or number of columns changes.
 Each template will only work when importing data from a file that matches the exact same columns in the exact same order as the template was created to receive.

 Edit Your Template: Details